-I came across this recipe a few years ago and I must admit, it is one of my go-to side dishes…it just fits perfectly with any protein.
+I came across this recipe for Dauphinoise Potatoes a few years ago.
+I must admit, it is one of my go-to side dishes…it just fits perfectly with any protein.
 With just a few changes of my own, you can find the original recipe from Rock Recipes by clicking here!
 These are not your ordinary scalloped potatoes…think of them as an upscale version with heavy cream, fresh thyme and Gruyere cheese.
 I have made them in a big casserole dish many times and just the other day, in these cute mini pots from All-Clad…click here to purchase.
 You are going to love, love, love this dish!
 The ingredient amounts will be for a large casserole…two-thirds of this recipe will work if you are making the mini-version!

 I typically like using red, skin-on potatoes.
 When I made the mini versions, I used yellow creamer potatoes…they were amazing, as well.
 The original recipe calls for Yukon gold.

 Heat oven to 350 degrees.
 Slice your potatoes into thin slices.
 In a large pot, bring to a simmer, the heavy whipping cream, potatoes, shallot, fresh thyme, nutmeg, salt and pepper.
 Simmer for about 10 minutes.
 Try not to boil, as boiling will cause the potatoes to break apart.